 The model discussed in the last section is now modified to allow the young agents to have access to a storage technology, which transforms one unit of the final good in period t into $\rho$ units of the final good in period t+1.
 The storage technology is available to all the young.
 Furthermore, it is divisible, so that the agents can invest, regardless of their level of net worth.
 It is assumed that the gross rate of return on storage satisfies $\rho \in (\lambda_2 R, R)$ .
 This restriction ensures that storage dominates trading when net worth is low, while trading dominates storage when it is high.
-That is, the economy now has the following three types of the investment: i) The Good (Business Investment), which is profitable, relatively easy to finance and generates labor demand; ii) The Bad (Trading), which is profitable, relatively difficult to finance, and generates no labor
+That is, the economy now has the following three types of the investment: i) The Good (Business Investment), which is profitable, relatively easy to finance and generates demand for the labor endowment held by the next generation of the agents; ii) The Bad (Trading), which is profitable, relatively difficult to finance, and generates no demand for the labor endowment; and iii) The Ugly (Storage), which is unprofitable, has no need for being financed, and generates no demand for the endowment.